SSM 305–04: Reporting Student Work Hours

 Student employees are paid only for actual hours worked; student employees may not be paid for:

-Departments or units and off-campus Federal Work Study (FWS) that employ students through the university student employment program must comply with limitations governing work hours.
-Students should not work more than an average of 25 hours per week.
-If a student does work in excess of 40 hours in a work week, then the overtime provisions of the Fair Labor Standards Act do apply and departments either must compensate at 1.5 times the hourly pay rate or award 1.5 hours of compensatory time for each hour in excess of 40 hours worked in the work week.
+On- and off-campus departments or units that employ students through the university student employment program must comply with the limitations governing work hours.
+Please see SSM 305–05: “Limitations on Work Hours.”
+Student employees are limited to a rolling average of 25 hours per week for the year.
+In summer, if a student works in excess of 40 hours in a work week (provided the student does not exceed an average of 25 hours per week for the year) then the overtime provisions of the Fair Labor Standards Act do apply and departments either have to pay 1.5 times the hourly rate or award 1.5 hours of compensatory time for each hour in excess of 40 hours worked in the work week.

 For more information on compensation and student work hours, see: